EdoardoLaGreca/9knowledge/01_boot.md

 and replace `<root>` with the desired default root path (if you don't know it, write the one suggested on boot) and `<user>` with the default user (`glenda`, if you didn't create any other user).
 You can get a list of existing users with `lc /usr`.

 Once you wrote the lines, middle-click (click with the mouse wheel) on "Put" and then on "Exit".

+## Start-up programs

+If you'd like your Plan 9 system to auto-magically run programs on system start-up (i.e. right after boot and log-in), here is what you need to do.

 ## Troubleshooting